-Up to \$20,000 annually Open to eligible degree-program candidates, the Talent Based Scholarship is designed to provide support to exceptional emerging entrepreneurs, filmmakers, actors, dancers, and artists.
-This scholarship rewards applicants that submit highly creative, innovative, and well-executed creative samples.
+Open to eligible degree-program candidates, the Talent Based Scholarship is designed to provide support to exceptional, emerging entrepreneurs, filmmakers, actors, dancers, and artists.
+This scholarship rewards applicants who submit highly creative, innovative, and well-executed creative samples.

-All creative samples submitted as part of your degree program application will be evaluated and scored on a numerical scale of 1-10 by the Admissions Committee.
+All creative samples submitted as part of the student's degree program application will be evaluated and scored on a numerical scale of 1-10 by the Admissions Committee.
 Creative sample scores are based on creativity, thoughtfulness, technical execution, risk, innovative or entrepreneurial mindset, clarity of point of view, and authenticity.